June-Skeeter/Module2_GEOS270_2021W1/docs/Content.md

 ---

-## What **don't** you need to know about projections?
+# What **don't** you need to know about projections?

 Map projections are complex mathematical transformations.
 You don't need to understand the intricacies of how they work.
-You also don't need to know what projection is the correct on for every situation.
+You also don't need to know what specific projection is the correct on for every situation.
 You can ask someone or google it.

 # What **do** you need to know about projections?

-Which type of projections you
+Which types of projections are better sutied for certains circumastances

----

----